 Star of Bethlehem was once eaten and used as herbal medicine, but now they’re only recommended as a cut flower or landscaping addition.

 What pollinators do Star of Bethlehem flowers attract?

 The open star-shaped flowers are attractive to bees, butterflies, moths, hoverflies, and more.

 Are Star of Bethlehem flowers poisonous to humans and animals?

 The plants, especially the bulbs and flowers, can contain toxic glycosides.
 Keep them away from curious children and pets.

-Why is it called Bethlehem flower?
+Why is it called Bethlehem Flower?

-It’s a reference to the star that appeared in the sky to guide the guests that witnessed the birth of Jesus.
+It’s a reference to the star that appeared in the sky to guide the guests who witnessed the birth of Jesus.
 This links it to Christianity even though the plant itself is not mentioned in the Bible.